react-cosmos/react-cosmos/NEXT.md

 ## Function fixtures

-Function fixtures are like component with no props.
+Function fixtures are like a component with no props.
 They enable using Hooks inside fixtures, which is powerful for simulating state with stateless components.

 ```jsx
 // CounterButton.fixture.js